harnyk/threadviewer/README.md

 ### Configuration

-The configuration file is located at `<config>/config/.threadviewer.yaml` and is in YAML format.
+The configuration file is located **in the current directory** or at `<config>/config/.threadviewer.yaml` and is in YAML format.
 You can specify the config file path using the `--config` flag.

 Example config file: